cjdbarlow/Part-One/autonomic_nervous_system.md

 # Autonomic Nervous System
 >Describe the autonomic nervous system, including anatomy, receptors, subtypes and transmitters (including their synthesis, release and fate)

-The ANS controls is the part of the nervous system which regulates involuntary and visceral functions.
+The ANS is the section of the nervous system which regulates involuntary and visceral functions.
 These include:
 * Haemodynamics
 * Digestion
 * Urination and defecation